JDBgit9/Code-Quiz/README.md

  My button is getting better and the quiz is excelllent if i can jsut get it to work I am grateful to JP who is so gracious to help us all with our homework I am grateful to Katie who is always there
+ Still having a diffucult time with this button issue.

+ I am rewriting this all over again.
+I have spent a day on this trying to figure out how to make the buttons work I learned about rem in my research